 Only when wheat gluten is properly fermented is it healthy for human consumption.
 When not, it is potentially one of the most highly allergenic foods we eat.”
 Many links to sources in this article are obsolete.

-According www.healthline.com sourdough bread does not spike your blood sugar the way white and whole grain bread do
+According www.healthline.com sourdough bread does not spike your blood sugar the way white and whole-grain bread does.

-- has the phytic acid is broken down allowing our bodies to absorb 18 different amino acids, B vitamins, iron, zinc, magnesium, and selenium.
+- the phytic acid is broken down allowing your body to absorb 18 different amino acids, B vitamins, iron, zinc, magnesium, and selenium.